 - If you’ve got longer you can flesh this out with details of other successes and situations that you’ve been in that have made the most of your skills.

-Step 4: Know what your interviewer wants
+4. Know what your interviewer wants

 The psychology behind your interview that we’ve already discussed is very important, but there are still fundamental errors that need to be avoided if you’re going to be a winner.

-- Timeliness: If you are going to be late to the interview than employers are obviously going to draw the natural conclusion that
+- Timeliness: If you are going to be late to the interview then employers are obviously going to draw the natural conclusion that

 - Don’t just look as if you’re in it for the money.
 By advancing questions about salary too early you might appear too opportunistic.

-- Communication is also important: Be a good listener and take on board the thoughts and opinions of the interview panel
+Communication is also important: Be a good listener and take on board the thoughts and opinions of the interview panel.